eanylin/openshift-lab/agent-based-install/disconnected-install-on-kvm-host/README.md

 $ update-ca-trust extract
 ```

-- Download Pull Secrets from https://console.redhat.com/openshift/install/pull-secret
+- Download Pull Secrets from this [link](https://console.redhat.com/openshift/install/pull-secret)
 - Make a copy of the pull secret in JSON format by running the following command:
 ```
 $ cat ./pull-secret | jq . > pull-secret.json
 ```

-- If the $XDG_RUNTIME_DIR/containers directory does not exist, create one by entering the following command:
+- If the `$XDG_RUNTIME_DIR/containers` directory does not exist, create one by entering the following command:
-- Append the `auth.json` file with the required credentials
 ```
 mkdir -p $XDG_RUNTIME_DIR/containers
 ```

+- Append the `auth.json` file with the required credentials
 - Perform Mirroring
 ```
-$ oc mirror --config=./image-set-configuration-4.18.7.yaml docker://helper.eanylin.com:8443/ocp4
+$ oc mirror --config=./image-set-configuration-4.18.7.yaml docker://bastion.eanylin.com:8443/ocp4
 ```